-IHT is not registered as a broker-dealer, but its affiliate IHT Securities, LLC, is a FINRA-registered broker-dealer and member of SIPC.
-IHT Securities has a commission sharing arrangement with LPL Financial ("LPL"), an unaffiliated FINRA-registered broker-dealer and member of SIPC.
-Certain IHT professional are registered representatives of LPL.
+IHT is not registered as a broker-dealer, but its affiliate IHT Securities, LLC FINRA-registered broker-dealer and member of SIPC.
+Certain IHT professionals are registered with IHT Securities.

+Certain IHT professionals are registered representatives of LPL Financial ("LPL"), an unaffiliated FINRA-registered broker-dealer and member of SIPC.

-Registered professionals are subject to the oversight of the broker-dealer in which they maintain registration and the Financial Industry Regulatory Authority, Inc. ("FINRA").
-As such, clients of IHT who are also clients of LPL should understand that their personal and account information is available to FINRA and LPL personnel in the fulfillment of their oversight obligations and duties.
+Registered professionals are subject to the oversight of the broker-dealer and the Financial Industry Regulatory Authority, Inc. ("FINRA").
+As such, clients of IHT should understand that their personal and account information is available to FINRA and broker-dealer personnel in the fulfillment of their oversight obligations and duties.